 Now, without further ado, here are the submissions I've received from readers, telling their experiences with this laundry scent booster that should serve as a caution to others to at least think about it, before using this product.

-The first of these is from an SR101 reader who shared her opinion of the "Lush scent" of Downy Unstopables (which is a lavender smell).
+One of the first reviews like this that I got, which got me to start this page, was from an SR101 reader who shared her opinion of the "Lush scent" (which is a lavender smell).

 SR101 Reader says: